charmed-kubernetes/openstack-cloud-controller-operator/README.md

 ## OCI Images

-The base image for this operator can be provided with `--resource base-image=ubuntu:focal`.
+The base image for this operator can be provided with `--resource operator-base=ubuntu:focal`.

 ## Contributing